 Some of the most identifiable symptoms that people with this syndrome recognize are:

 If you're someone who identifies with these symptoms of imposter syndrome then let me tell you a secret.
-The first step to control your imposter syndrome is to cultivate and build your self-confidence.
+The first step to controlling your imposter syndrome is to cultivate and build your self-confidence.
 This is easier said than done.
 But it is essential to take small steps in the right direction to build a reliable mind space for yourself.
-Rather you can actually use imposter syndrome to boost your self-confidence.
+Rather you can use imposter syndrome to boost your self-confidence.

 Did you know that 70% of successful people have dealt with feelings of Imposter Syndrome?
 Like the nagging thought in their head about the fear of failure and perfectionism.
-So you ask whether Imposter Syndrome is actually good for you?
+So you ask whether Imposter Syndrome is good for you?
 Most definitely if you want to live a dissatisfying and unhappy life and end up having anxiety, depression, self-doubt, and eventually chronic ailment.
 People are constantly measuring themselves against someone else's idea of success and think that vulnerability is for losers.